MinaSamirCap/MHATB/README.md

 ## Real Project.

-This project will be used organize appointment for specif persons for a period of time
+This project will be used organize appointment for specific persons for a period of time